xqms/sip4/sphinx/c_api.rst

         the length of the slice.

+.. c:type:: sipBufferInfoDef

+    .. versionadded:: 4.19

+    This C structure is used with :c:func:`sipGetBufferInfo()` and :c:func:`sipReleaseBufferInfo()` and encapsulates information provided by a Python object that implements the buffer protocol.
+The structure elements are as follows.

+    .. c:member:: void \*bi_buf

+        The address of the buffer.

+    .. c:member:: PyObject \*bi_obj

+        A reference to the object that implements the buffer protocol.

+    .. c:member:: SIP_SSIZE_T bi_len

+        The length of the buffer in bytes.

+    .. c:member:: char \*bi_format

+        The format of each element of the buffer.

 .. c:function:: PyObject *sipBuildResult(int *iserr, const char *format, ...)

     This creates a Python object based on a format string and associated